Ethereal Face of a Woman on a Brooch/pin...

 A big shout out to Pat Ruge at Hometalk who provided me the inspiration to try this project.
 I followed Pat's steps so I didn't post them here.
 I purchased the mold, which makes about 10 faces in various sizes and can be reused, at Joann's.
 I ordered some flat bar magnets for the back of the piece as I plan to make it into a brooch that can be worn on a coat, sweater, dress or handbag.
-(I once had a part time job at a well known boutique and saw magnets used on some of their brooches).
+(I once had a part

 I made my modeling paste with Plaster of Paris, water and some Mod Podge as I didn't have any Elmer's Glue.
 Pat Ruge has great instructions on how to make the modeling paste under Story with a Magnetic Ending on Hometalk.
 I didn't get the mixture quite right the first time so the facial features stayed in the mold on some of the faces.
 2nd try worked out well and I got a number of faces for future use.
 I have posted several photos of the same item so you can see how the iridescent pigment changes color depending on the lighting.
 I used some old eyeshadow I had but don't wear.
 At age 72 I stick to neutral tones for my eyes.